Tax Free Profits When Selling Your Home

 Mortgage Insurance (PMI)

 Mortgage insurance premiums may be deductible.
 The deduction gets phased out for adjusted gross income over $100,000 and is eliminated for AGI over $109,000.
 This deduction may be available retroactively.
 Discuss the deduction with your tax advisor.
+The deduction is available to taxpayers who itemize.
+Discuss the deduction with your tax advisor.
 Discuss removing PMI with your real estate agent.

 Home Office Deduction